pzelnip/www.codependentcodr.com/Contributing.md

 Hey, thanks for taking the time to help me out with my site, much appreciated!

+## Issues

+If you find something wrong or needs attention please file an issue and follow the instructions from the issue template.

 ## Code Changes

 Before you submit a PR my way, please follow these guidelines: